An official website of the State of Oregon

 The developers of CPP recommend 30 to 50 weekly sessions to complete treatment.

-GenerationPMTO (Parent Management Training, Oregon Model) is an evidence-based intervention that helps parents strengthen families at all levels (children, youth, parents and couples).
+GenerationPMTO (Parent Management Training, Oregon Model) is an evidence-based intervention.
+It helps parents strengthen families at all levels (children, youth, parents and couples).

 Based on more than 50 years of research, GenerationPMTO:

-GenerationPMTO programs help families around the world and is in wide-scale applications in the United States and several other countries.
+GenerationPMTO programs help families around the world.
+It is in wide-scale applications in the United States and several other countries.

 Tailored for diverse populations, GenerationPMTO has flexibility in several areas: